 with Fi Lundie

-Your teacher Fi, is also a chartered Physiotherapist so you are in extremely capable hands.
-She is able to teach you in a way that is accessible for anyone to join the class.
+Fi is also a chartered Physiotherapist who works for the GB downhill mountain bike squad so you are in extremely capable hands because as you can imagine she’s used to dealing with injuries.
+She makes teaches in a way that makes this class accessible for anyone to join this class.

 5 Class Pass: £48